 The Kudremukh (literally meaning Horse Face) Range gets its name from the unique shape of its main peak.
-The broad hills, overlook the Arabian Sea and are chained to one another by deep valleys and steep precipices.
+The broad hills overlook the Arabian Sea and are chained to one another by deep valleys and steep precipices.
 It is believed that Kudremukh served as a landmark for sailors on the western coast for over 2000 years.
 As yet ‘undiscovered’ by tourists, Kudremukh is a trekker’s paradise, apart from the main trek to Kuduremukha Peak, other trekking trails are Kurinjal Peak, Gangadikal Peak, Seethabumi Peak, Valikunda, and Narasimha Parvatha.
-Let the wonderland of lush green forests interspersed with rivers, grassy slopes, captivating cascades, caves and ruins amaze you as you trek your way through it.
-The best time to visit is after the monsoon when everything is lush green and the rivers, streams and waterfalls like Kadambi waterfalls, Hanuman Gundi Falls are at their best.
-Ganga Moola is a scenic place located in the Bhagawathi forest where the three rivers Tunga, Bhadra and Netravati originate.
+Let the wonderland of lush green forests interspersed with rivers, grassy slopes, captivating cascades, caves, and ruins amaze you as you trek your way through it.
+The best time to visit is after the monsoon when everything is lush green and the rivers, streams, and waterfalls like Kadambi waterfalls, Hanuman Gundi Falls are at their best.
+Ganga Moola is a scenic place located in the Bhagawathi forest where the three rivers Tunga, Bhadra, and Netravati originate.
 A shrine to Goddess Bhagavathi and a 1.8m high Varaha image inside a cave are the chief attractions here.

 The Kudremukh National Park is spread across 600.57 sq km. in Chikkamagaluru and Dakshina Kannada districts, houses a variety of wildlife such as the leopard, Malabar giant squirrel, sloth bear, gaur, sambar, jackal, mongoose, tiger, wild dog, common langur, porcupine, spotted deer, barking deer and giant flying squirrel.
-The park is home to a variety of birds such as the Malabar trogon, Malabar whistling thrush and the imperial pigeon.
+The park is home to a variety of birds such as the Malabar trogon, Malabar whistling thrush, and the imperial pigeon.

-Kudremukha Township was primarily developed as an iron ore mining town where the Government ran Kudremukh Iron Ore Company Ltd., (KIOCL)
+Kudremukh Township was primarily developed as an iron ore mining town where the Government ran Kudremukh Iron Ore Company Ltd., (KIOCL)